United States Hockey League

 The United States Hockey League (USHL) is the top junior ice hockey league sanctioned by USA Hockey.
 The league consists of 16 active teams located in the Midwestern United States and Great Plains, for players between the ages of 16 and 21.
 The USHL is strictly amateur, allowing former players to compete in National Collegiate Athletic Association (NCAA) college hockey.

-The Lincoln Stars won the Anderson Cup as the 2024–25 regular season champions.
-The Muskegon Lumberjacks won the 2025 Clark Cup playoff championship, their first in franchise history.

 Operations

 The USHL is the country's top sanctioned junior hockey league, classified as Tier I. Like comparable entities such as the Canadian Hockey League's (CHL) three member leagues, the USHL offers a schedule of high-level, competitive games for top players aged 16 to 20.

 Teams are subject to strict roster rules.
 In 2017–18 they may have no more than four overage skaters (players who have turned 20 in the first year of the season) and are limited to a maximum of five import players, three international players and two Canadian skaters.
 Starting in 2018–19, non-American goaltenders will count as two import players in a move designed to give more development time to American goalies, who are also exempt from the overage rule.

 USHL teams, typically located in mid-sized cities, pay for all uniforms and equipment.
 Players live with local families, who receive a small stipend for food expenses, and either continue school or work part-time jobs.
 Due to their schedules, more than 90% of games are on weekends, which many NHL and college scouts attend.
 Average attendance at regular season games for the 2014–15 season was 2,715 with 1,384,820 fans attending games during the season.

 Kyle Woodlief of Red Line Report stated in 2007 that the USHL's first line players are as good as their counterparts in the CHL—historically an important producer of NHL players—but that the Canadian-based league has better third and fourth lines.
-In 2006, Trevor Lewis, the 17th pick in the NHL Entry Draft, was the first USHL player to sign an NHL contract immediately after playing in the league.
+In 2006, Trevor Lewis, the 17th pick in the NHL entry draft, was the first USHL player to sign an NHL contract immediately after playing in the league.

 At the conclusion of the 2014–15 regular season, the USHL has tallied 251 alumni that have played in the NHL and has 347 current players with NCAA college commitments.
 According to the league, approximately 95 percent of its players will eventually land a Division I college scholarship.

 On March 18, 2020, the USHL cancelled the rest of 2019–20 season and playoffs as a result of the COVID-19 pandemic.
 The start of the following season was delayed to November 2020 and some teams had to suspend operations for the 2020–21 season.